Be Not Beholden to Platforms

 What Happens on Platforms

-You may not have experienced this yet, but many people have learned the hard way that corporate run platforms put profits before people and do what the government tells them.
-These platforms regularly ban or cancel accounts, discontinue services, raise fees, change the terms of service, censor speech, feed it to AI, or start filling the sites with hostile advertising and tracking.
+You may not have experienced this yet, but many have learned the hard way that corporate run platforms put profits before people and do what the government tells them.
+These platforms regularly ban or cancel accounts, discontinue services, raise fees, change the terms of service, censor speech, feed information about you to AI, or start filling the sites with hostile advertising and tracking.
 Governments also compel these companies to do things not in your interest.
 You usually have little to no recourse.
 It is unwise to become too dependent or hostage to these platforms.
 If your business is based on a platform, you are at greater risk.

-If you are using any of the platforms such as Google, Apple, Facebook, Amazon, Microsoft etc., ask yourself "What if they closed my account, and I lost all access?"
+If you are using any platforms such as Google, Apple, Facebook, Amazon, Microsoft etc., ask yourself "What if they closed my account, and I lost all access?"
 If you would lose important connections or services you need, you are probably hostage.
 Hostages get abused because they are not free to push back.

 Solution